Kidako moray: Anatomy

-Its gill opening has a depth of approximately 12 to 21, anus measured before mid-body is approximately 14 to 26 in total length, and the length of the pre-anal is 2.1 to 2.5 in total length.
-The Kidako moray has a moderate elongate head of 7.2 to 9 in total length with a long and narrow snout that is 4.0 to 5.8 in head length.
-Additionally, a long jaw that is 2.0 to 2.6 in head length and small eyes above its mid-gape that are 8.4 to 14 in head length.
-The anatomical position of its nostril is long and narrow like a tube and the posterior nostril is located above and before the anterior margin of the eye.
-Its branchial pores are found at the upper part and before the gill opening.
-The dorsal fin is between the gill opening and rictus, and above the first branchial pore.
-The gill opening has an elliptical slit at the mid-side.
-The Kidako moray has 136 to 149 vertebrae, consisting of 4 to 7 vertebrae placed at the pre-dorsal and 52 to 58 vertebrae placed at the pre-anal.

 Jaw

 Moray eels have pharyngeal jaws and are categorised into two types of feeding habits, piscivorous or durophagous.
 The piscivorous morays have longer jaws and teeth, and narrower heads compared to durophagous morays.
 Durophagous morays have shorter jaws, short, blunt teeth, and larger depths of dentary.
 The Kidako moray falls into the category of piscivorous with pharyngeal jaws.
 The jaws of the Kidako moray, or moray eels in general, hold a dual-jaw system for feeding.
 They primarily use the oral jaws to deliver prey into the esophagus with sharp and piercing teeth.
 The teeth are curved backward and point towards its throat to avoid prey coming back out of its mouth.
 After they transport prey, they use the pharyngeal jaws to crush it.
 During pre-digestion, the pharyngeal jaws crush, shred, and prepare prey for digestion.
 Moreover, a piscivorous moray is also assumed to have larger adductor muscles in the pharyngeal jaws for them to be able to carry and transport large fish.